n190022/Radiology-Report-Generator/README.md

 Ensure the models are properly trained and saved in appropriate format.

 Step 4: Run the Streamlit App
-Create the app.py file: Save the code you’ve provided (from the original code you shared) into a file named app.py.
+Create the app.py or PROJECT.py file: Save the code you’ve provided (from the original code you shared) into a file named app.py or PROJECT.py .

 Run the Streamlit App: Navigate to the directory where the app.py file is located and run: